-National Policy Statement: Urban Development and Government Temporary Powers capacity or (b) enabling development.
-I note that further the government made a recent announcement on the 18th of June that it will use its powers temporarily to override Councils if they "modify or remove provisions in local council plans if they negatively impact economic growth, development, or employment".
-I ask the Hearings Panel given there are many gaps and deficiencies within the Property Economics report, as raised in my previous statements this would need to be revised to see if there is sufficient development capacity in the short, medium or long term.
+National Policy Statement: Urban Development and Government Temporary Powers

+As set out under the NPS:UD 3.7 (c) (and inclusive of Tier 3 Councils) Councils must consider other options to overcome the insufficient development capacity.
+This would be either by (a) increasing development capacity or (b) enabling development.
+I note further that the government made a recent announcement on the 18th of June that it will use its powers temporarily to override Councils if they "modify or remove provisions in local council plans if they negatively impact economic growth, development, or employment".
+I ask the Hearings Panel given there are many gaps and deficiencies within the Property Economics report as raised in my previous statements this would need to be revised to see if there sufficient development capacity in the short, medium or long term.